Openings

 3. Position #3: Autonomous lab development

-• Synthesis of inorganic materials
+• Synthesis of inorganic materials, preferably solid state

 • Experience with autonomous data acquisition from laboratory equipment